xlevus/reframe-sente/README.md

 Reframe & Sente
 ===============

-This is a simple demo application joining re-frame and sente.
+Simple demo application joining re-frame and sente.

+Changes to the shared-state atom on the server are pushed to clients as a diff.